Tao-X02/CrimeFinders/README.md

 Then, the app can be tried at this link: https://crime-finder.herokuapp.com

+(The flask app does not affect most featres of the project.
+Feel free to click the link anyway.)

 # Test the development vesion
 (This may no longer be necessary)